 Ever been to a shady looking convenient store, had to pay a parking meter, wanted something out of a vending machine, used a self-serve car wash, or stopped at a gas station in a not-so-safe part of town?
 There have been many instances where thieves have hacked gas station and car wash payment systems to steal credit card numbers and information.
 Other situations have included unscrupulous small businesses that sell personal information for purposes of identity theft.

 If you are foreign to an area or city, and are not sure you want to trust that establishment with your credit card, debit, or personal information, use cash.
 For example, just recently I incurred random charges on my credit card.
 I hadn’t lost or misplaced my card, so how did these fraudulent charges come about?
-I’m guessing I used my credit card somewhere I shouldn’t have, and the information was stolen or sold.
+I’m guessing I used my credit card somewhere I shouldn’t have, and the information was stolen or sold, which is really unfortunate because I prefer to use credit cards to earn cash rewards or points for flights, vacations and hotels.

 Either way, fortunately I have a Discover Credit Card and they are incredibly pro-consumer.
 My account was immediately closed and I received a new credit card within a few days.
 Thankfully, I am not liable for any of the charges; however this situation could have possibly been avoided had I used cash for some of my purchases.